 \subsubsection{Fairness in Binary Matching}

 Fairness in record matching, treated as a binary classification task, has been extensively studied in~\cite{shahbazi2023through}.
 Several fairness definitions are applied to assess bias, following principles similar to those used in general classification tasks.
 These definitions examine the relationship between the sensitive attribute $\rPair{p}[\senAtt]$ and the matcher’s output $f(\rPair{p})$ for any record pair $\rPair{p}$.
-Each definition compares a {\em performance metric} $\fMetric$, such as \TPR, \FPR, or \PR, across sensitive groups, denoted $\fMetric_g$ for $g \in \{\minor, \major\}$.
-The corresponding {\em fairness metric}, or bias, is denoted as $\fBias(f,\fMetric)$.
+When a matcher is defined by a score function $s$ and a threshold $\theta$, these fairness metrics are threshold-dependent; we make this explicit using a subscript $\theta$ (e.g., $\DP_\theta$).